 Tap water in most Malaysian cities is generally considered safe to drink, but it is still advisable to boil water before drinking or to drink bottled water.
 Local bottled mineral water such as spritzer, come from a deep aquifer that has been studied for purity by hydrogeologists.

 Language & Currency

-Local Malaysian currency is the Malaysian Ringgit (MYR) and referred to with the symbol Rm and sometimes called the Malaysian Dollar.
+The local currency is the Malaysian Ringgit (MYR) and referred to with the symbol Rm and sometimes called the Malaysian Dollar.
 It is issued in denominations of 1, 5, 10, 20, 50 and 100 Ringgit notes.
 Coin denominations are 50, 20, 10, 5, and 1 sen (cents).

-A total of approx. 25 million people of which about 3.4 million reside in Sabah.
+A total of approx. 30 million people of which about 3.54 million reside in Sabah (2016).